Salary Range: $44,000 - $50,000, depending on qualifications

 Scope: Impacts law enforcement and security efforts of UTPD.

-Physical demands: Must be able to perform extensive standing, driving, walking, climbing; to lift up to 50lbs. regularly.
-Must be able to push/pull, stoop, kneel, grasping ,talking, hearing, eye/hand/foot coordination.
+Physical demands: Must be able to perform extensive standing, driving, walking, and climbing; to lift up to 50lbs. regularly.
+Must be able to push/pull, stoop, kneel, grasping, talking, hearing, eye/hand/foot coordination.

 Working Condition: Exposure to weather, campus environment, as well as general office setting.